aaryanshsahay/forecavegetabletracker/README.md

 This code contains 2 main parts, the first is accepting only the mrp from the url(using beautiful soup) and the other is comparing the values and creating a dataframe with an index(using pandas).

+rtrtr.py is the complete code whereas the other code (i forgot the name ,must be mini project something) is the code which just separates the price(mrp) from the url